puiutucutu/PageLoader/README.md

 ## How it works

-The html container below, particularily `<div class="o-page-loader">`, is set to display of fixed occupying the entire user screen and has an opacity of one.
+The html container below, particularily `<div class="o-page-loader">` is set to display of fixed occupying the entire user screen and has an opacity of one.
 The component will show up until it has its display set to none.
 We animate the opacity in the css.

 ```html
     <div class="o-page-loader">